5c0r/live-then-learn/Thoughts/ENGINEERING_MANAGER_PLAYBOOK.md

 - Occupation: Anything that I do right now, I would like to contribute for better good of team, company, then society.
 - Study: I am currently studing Master in Medical Technologies.
 - Recreation: I like LEGO since I was a kid.
 And recently GUNPLA.
 Musical-wise, rap and recently phonk and lo-fi.
 - Dreams: A farm to make your own food, and an orphanage.
+A place where next generation is better than previous/current one.

 ## Principles:
 - No personal/project-related/pet agenda - Nada I will gain, FYI